Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/06_Filter_mapping_quality.md

 # Determine mapping quality of the reads to the reference genome

 ## Background
 We can use the program **samtools** to look at BAM files, get summary statistics, and filter for mapping quality.
 In this case we are using **samtools** to filter for the reads that aligned to the reference genome with a specific quality score (i.e. filtering for mapping quality).
+Reads that have poor mapping quality may suggest that they are aligning to multiple places of the reference genome.

+This step should remove all reads from the negative control because we do not expect to have DNA from our species of interest (WETO) in the negative controls.
+It is a good idea to ensure that the negative controls have zero reads after running this step.
+The negative controls can then be removed.

 ### Inputs
 1. The BAM files that you want to filter - in this case we are providing a list of BAM files to filter.